His Holiness: The Secret Papers of Benedict XVI: Reception

-Canada.com called the book a "controversial new book that portrays the Vatican as a hotbed of jealousy, intrigue and underhanded factional fighting".
+Canada.com called it a "controversial new book that portrays the Vatican as a hotbed of jealousy, intrigue and underhanded factional fighting".
 When the book was first published, the Vatican called it "criminal" and vowed to take legal action against the author, publisher, and whoever leaked the documents.

 Leaked information

 Paolo Gabriele, Pope Benedict's personal butler from 2006 to 2012, is believed to have leaked the stolen information to the author.
 He was held by Vatican police, who claim to have found classified documents in his apartment.
 He was pardoned by Pope Benedict and told investigators he acted because he saw "evil and corruption everywhere in the church".